UoA-eResearch/resbaz/setup.md

 ---
 layout: post
-title: Research Bazaar Set Up Instructions
+title: Set Up Instructions
 permalink: /setup/
 isStaticPost: true
 image: hero.jpg
 ---

-Several sessions at ResBaz Aotearoa require participants to follow set up instructions before the event.
+Some sessions at ResBaz Aotearoa require participants to follow set up instructions before the event.
 If you have registered for a session requiring set up, you will be provided with a link to the relevant instructions on this page.
-If you have any trouble following these instructions then please join us at [HackyHour](https://uoa-eresearch.github.io/HackyHour/), 3pm on Tuesday the week before ResBaz (or on Tuesday in the week of ResBaz).
+If you have any trouble following these instructions then please join us at a [HackyHour](https://uoa-eresearch.github.io/HackyHour/) session.
+We will be running sessions at 3pm on Tuesday in the week before ResBaz, and on Tuesday in the week of ResBaz.

 ##### Name of Session